droglenc/NCMTH107/modules/UnivEDA_Quantitative/index.md

 ----

-You should prepare for the concepts of this module by *reading Sections XXX* in [the textbook](../../book/) and watching the following videos:
+You should prepare for the concepts of this module by reading **Section 3.1** in [the textbook](../../book/) and watching the following videos:

 * [Construct a Histogram](https://www.youtube.com/v/sC7gjg9g3JU?version=3&autoplay=1){:target="_blank"} [13 mins]
 * [Describe Shape](https://www.youtube.com/v/H9ITfdaX2ZQ?version=3&autoplay=1){:target="_blank"} [13 mins]